MachinisteWeb/node-atlas/README.en.md

 To address this concern, it should support the recording sessions via a base No SQL such as `Redis` or `MongoBD`.

-You just have to use the `setSessions` function in `commonController` file.
+You just have to use the `setSessions` function in common `controller` file.

 #### Session managed with Redis ####

-Implement the following code in the `commonController` file to store your sessions in a local Redis.
+Implement the following code in the common `controller` file to store your sessions in a local Redis.

 ```js
 exports.setModules = function () {